graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 A basic graph
 ~~~~~~~~~~~~~

-We begin with the most humble of aspirations: the ability to add.
+We begin with a simple example of adding some floating-point numbers.

 .. literalinclude:: tutorial_basic.py
     :language: python
     :linenos:
+    :emphasize-lines: 3,4,8-12,14-17,20-25,28

-Let's review the various key sections of the code as they are presented.
+Let's review the key sections of the code.
 In
 lines 1-5 are the basic import statements, two of which pertain to the IPU
 specifically.
 Line 3 imports the IPU API, which will be the main interface
 to set configuration options for running the IPU session. ``ipu_scope`` is a helper